mldangelo/personal-site/README.md

     cp sample.env .env
     ```

     and set values as appropriate.
-Most people will only need to change the base path.
+Most people will not need to modify this file.

 2. Start by changing text in the sidebar.
 This file is located at `src/components/Template/Nav.js`.
 3. Add an image of yourself in `public/images/me_icon.jpg`.
 If you decide to change the filename, be sure to go back to the sidebar and change the image path there as well.